moderntribe/square-one/docs/frontend/forms/README.md

 # Forms

-Square One comes with a set of form helper classes as well as a CSS "plugin" to also handle forms powered by Gravity Forms, a WordPress plugin.
+SquareOne comes with a set of form helper classes as well as a CSS "plugin" to also handle forms powered by Gravity Forms, a WordPress plugin.
 You can find the general set of form classes along with inline documentation
 here: [`wp-content/plugins/core/assets/theme/pcss/base/forms/`](/wp-content/plugins/core/assets/theme/pcss/base/forms/).